dental bridge

 Dental bridges are a non-surgical solution for replacing missing teeth.
 They consist of one or more prosthetic teeth that are anchored to the remaining natural teeth on either side of the gap left by the missing tooth (or teeth).

 If there's a gap in a tooth between two healthy teeth, a dental bridge could be an ideal option to bridge the gap.
 In the beginning, the dentist will remove a few parts of the adjacent teeth in order to make space for crowns.
 The dentist will then take impressions of the teeth, and crowns will be designed.
 The dentist will then glue the crowns before placing the bridge and adjust it to ensure that it fits perfectly.
 The porcelain bridge placed will have a similar shade to your natural teeth to help the bridge blend in seamlessly to your mouth.
 One thing to note, however, is that brushing and flossing may become difficult due to the way your new tooth is placed.
-If you keep up with your oral hygiene regime with our recommended products and follow the instructions of your dentist, however, you should be able to keep your bridge in place for at least 10 years.
+If you keep up with your oral hygiene regime with our recommended product s and follow the instructions of your dentist, however, you should be able to keep your bridge in place for at least 10 years.

 Tooth loss can occur due to various reasons.
 Some of the most common causes of tooth loss are: